data-abhishek/AWS-Certified-Data-Analyst-Preparation/README.md

 - *"Kids happily ran around the playground."*

 These two documents contain texts that are semantically related, even though different words are used.
 By creating vector embeddings for the text in the documents, the relation between the words in the text can be mathematically calculated.

-Imagine the keywords being extracted from the document and plotted as a vector in a multidimensional space:

-Diagram of vector embeddings.

 The distance between vectors can be calculated by measuring the cosine of the angle between two vectors, also known as the cosine similarity.
 In other words, the cosine similarity computes the semantic similarity between documents and a query.